Not all social media marketing is created equal. Some strategies and tactics are better than others.

 What’s great about these tactics is that it boosts engagement on the social media platform of your choice because people usually like receiving a prize of recognition.

 The promise of that recognition can be a strong motivator.
 Everyone likes to feel heard.

 And remember to keep your branding consistent and sharp across your social media efforts.
-That means ensuring that your company’s logo is crisp, readable and visible on the content you share, using complementary colors that reflect your brand, and speaking in a consistent voice across channels.
+That means ensuring that your company’s logo is crisp, readable, and visible on the content you share, using complementary colors that reflect your brand identity, and speaking in a consistent voice across channels.

 Regularly post content that directly invites engagement.
-End your posts with a question, hold a contest, or share an amazing eye-catching visual.
+For example, end your posts with a question, hold a contest, or share an amazing eye-catching visual.